Bankruptcy Statistics and the Things We Can Learn From Them

 It’s sometimes difficult to determine the exact cause of personal bankruptcy because debtors don’t have to state why they’re filing and they often have to juggle several financial obligations, all of which contribute to overall debt.
 While several studies have suggested that medical bills cause as many as 60% of bankruptcies, the reality is almost certainly a little less dramatic.
 The study we quote here was conducted by Daniel A. Austin, a bankruptcy attorney and professor at Northeastern University School of Law.

-According to his health care bankruptcy statistics, medical bills are the strongest factor in 18 to 26% of bankruptcies.
+Medical bills are the strongest factor in 18 to 26% of bankruptcies.
 The data is based on a nationwide group of bankruptcy filers meant to represent a cross-section of the U.S. population.
 Austin and his team examined all of the individual case files and found that 18% of people had medical debt as the predominant factor in their bankruptcies.
 Besides the case files, Austin also ran a survey in which each debtor who filed for bankruptcy was asked whether medical expenditures played a role in their bankruptcy, and 26% of them “strongly agreed.”

 Medicaid Expansion reduced unpaid medical bills by $3.4 billion.